dsnutter/portfolio-conversion-units/README.md

 # General Notes
 The application is configurated with a units conversion equations and from and to conversion types, and takes in a student identifier, an input for the conversion equation and a student's answer for response.
 The response is then graded and tracked via a CSV file of responses.
 This program handles any type of one variable input for any types of conversion equation and evaluates the student's response to see if it matches the actual equation calculated answer

+# Design Notes
+I am using the dependency-injector library to decouple the command line Views from the rest of the program's backend.
+The design pattern I chose was MVVM which allows separation of the CSV file configurations from the command line specific input of data and display of data

+I built a generic menuing system for the command line view parts so that menus could be generated automatically with just some boilerplate dictionary configurations

+The equations and question types to use for the application are configured in a CSV file and use the python eval() with lambdas to do the calculations for the equations.
+The equations and the calculated versions of the equations themselves are whitelisted to make sure that unsecure input is not passed so that the lambda does not evaluate a "input()" python command or similar

+Test coverage is not 100% but all the critical parts are covered [ie I did not write tests for python @properties, @setters, etc.].

 ***